Wealthsimple Review: When Michael Katchen and Brett Huneycutt founded Wealthsimple, they had the goal to make it easy to invest on auto-pilot.

 |Automatic Portfolio Rebalancing||YES|

-If you want to try out Wealthsimple, the barrier is low: free managed service for a full year on the first $5,000 deposited.
-After that, fees are 0.50% annually unless you deposit $100,000 or more in which case the fees reduce to 0.40%.
+If you want to try out Wealthsimple, the barrier is low: FREE managed service for a full year on the first $10,000 deposited for Investormint readers!

-Beginners who are getting started will find Wealthsimple has enough bells and whistles to beat many traditional advisors.
-Where traditional advisors may charge north of 1%, Wealthsimple charges half that or less.
-Plus, you get free tax-loss harvesting and portfolio rebalancing thrown in as a bonus.
+Beginners who are getting started will find Wealthsimple has enough bells and whistles to beat most traditional advisors.
+Where traditional advisors may charge north of 1%, Wealthsimple charges about 50% less or better.
+Plus, you get free tax-loss harvesting, tax-advantaged investing and portfolio rebalancing thrown in as a bonus.